jina-ai/docs/chapters/extend/executor.rst

         # the rest of the code

-In the end, we need to overwrite the *core* method of the Executor.
+At the end, we need to overwrite the *core* method of the Executor.
 Since it is an Encoder, we need to overwrite the :meth:`encode`.

 .. highlight:: python